async-labs/builderbook/README.md

 ## Builder Book

 Open source web app to self-publish and sell books or other online content (`builderbook` directory of this repository).
-If you are book's reader, you will work `book` directory.
+If you are a reader of our book, you will work in the `book` directory.

 We've used this `builderbook` project to build:
 - [Builder Book](https://builderbook.org) - learn how to build full-stack web apps from scratch